scsper/1000-books-everyone-must-read/2016-challies-reading-challenge.md

 - [ ] A book about parenting
 - [ ] A book about philosophy
 - [ ] A book about art
-- [ ] A book with magic [The Lightning Thief by Rick Riordan - Scott in progress]
+- [x] A book with magic [The Lightning Thief by Rick Riordan - Scott 1/3/2016]
 - [ ] A book about prayer
 - [ ] A book about marriage
 - [ ] A book about a hobby